 Dates: September 30, November 4, December 2, January 6, February 3, April 7, April 28

 Families enjoy a kid-friendly Kabbalat Shabbat service filled with singing and dancing, followed by a dinner complete with Shabbat blessings and songs.
 While adults are finishing their meal, children engage in play and exploration.
-Register by Wednesday, October 3, and contact Danielle Freedman with any questions.
-The cost is $22 for members / $29 for non-members.
+Register by Thursday, December 6, and contact Adina with any questions.
+Prior to the deadline, the cost is $22 for members/$29 for non-members ($29 for members/$34 for non-members after December 6 at 10AM).
 All children eat for free.
-Read more »

 This month’s family Shabbat dinner will be Tu Bishvat themed!
 Join us for great food, better company, and fun games for children and adults alike as we prepare to celebrate the Jewish birthday of the trees.
 A special invitation goes out to our Kitah Aleph families; email Ayala for your personal, free registration link.
 Register by Monday, January 7.

 Thursday, January 17–Monday, January 21, 2019 | Birmingham and Montgomery, Alabama, and Atlanta, Georgia

 8th and 9th graders, join us as we venture south to learn about the Civil Rights movement of the 1950s and 1960s, as well as explore the struggle for racial justice and equality happening today.
 Our partner organization, Etgar 36, is dedicated to developing the future political voice by taking Jewish teens on a journey through America and empowering them to get involved politically and socially to change the world.
 We will explore the link between Jews and the Civil Rights movement and understand why Jews, as a people who have known oppression, must care and act when others are oppressed.
 Cost is $1,450 per teen.
 Register by November 18

 Friday, February 8-Sunday, February 10, 2019 | Washington, D.C.